wisespira/wisespira/README.md

 ### Hello there 👋

 Most of the work here is my testing of various technologies.
+Artemis is my current project that aims to create abstract art using machine learning. <br>

+Other notable repositories include:<br>

+My legacy portfolio (irawatt.co.uk) - built-in Angular 2 and my university project <br>

+National-Demand-Model - used multilinear regression <br>
+alongside the National Grid ESO and scraped weather datasets.<br>

-Notable repositories include my legacy portfolio (irawatt.co.uk) built-in Angular 2 and my university project Algo2k, a PWA (Progressive Web App) built for stock trading strategy backtesting/validation with a node.js backend.
-Currently, I'm working on an ML project to model national electricity demand using the ESO and national weather datasets.
+Algo2k - a PWA (Progressive Web App) built for stock trading strategy backtesting/validation with a node.js backend.

 <details>
 <summary>Click and check my GitHub stats dashboard  &#x1f4c8;</summary>